skr1/Imagene/README.md

 # Command Line interface (CLI) operation using docker

 Step 1: Install Docker on an Ubuntu Machine using the following docker-installation documentation: https://docs.docker.com/engine/install/ubuntu/
         For MacOS, use: https://docs.docker.com/desktop/mac/install/.
-Use docker using terminal app in Mac thereafter.
+Use docker using terminal app in Mac/Ubuntu thereafter.

 Step 2: Load the docker container package Imagene_v2_2.tar.gz